 In short, Malta once adopted a Semitic language (which is still prevalent today), has elements of Italian culture and cuisine due to it’s proximity to Sicily, saw the birth of Christianity with the arrival of the Romans (the island has over 360 churches), changes to legal and education systems with the arrival of the French and vast changes in the way it was administered because of the British, alongside adopting English as the second official language.

-Malta Travel Guide – Itinerary and Planning a Road Trip
+Visit Malta Travel Guide – Itinerary and Planning

-Malta today is an island for those looking for a culture trip.
+Malta today is an island for those looking for a cultural trip.
 One that draws you into days of exploration and in a VERY accessible country to travel around and take in the major highlights, as you can see from the answers to some common questions about Malta below.
 At the very heart of tourism in Malta is the sheer variety of things to see, places to go, historical points of interest, attractions and viewpoints.
-Best of all are the hidden gems of Malta, tucked away in lesser known corners which can only be reached by explorative travel.
+The tucked away, lesser-known corners of Malta can only be reached by explorative travel.

 Where is Malta located?